ckaraman/ckaraman/README.md

 ## I'm a Flutter Developer !!

-- 🔭 I just practicing everday
+- 🔭 I just practicing everyday
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate with other company
 - 🥅 2022 Goals: Contribute more to Open Source projects